School Locker Organization Ideas and Tips

 Earbuds and hair ties can easily get lost in your locker.
 Stick a set of small magnetic bins to the inside of the locker door.
 They make the perfect drop-and-go containers for small things, snack bars and dry-erase markers for your locker calendar.
 The wire mesh is easy to see through so you always know what’s inside.

 Treat Spines Wisely

 Make it easy to tell books and binders apart by labeling the spines.
 Store them with their labeled spines facing out, that way you can grab the one you’re looking for without having to search.
 Consider shelving them in the order in which you use them during the day or week.
-Label them early to prepare for school.

 Capture Loose Papers